N-A-D/Rift/README.md

 https://github.com/junkdog/artemis-odb/wiki/Introduction-to-Entity-Systems

 # Library overview
-Rift is an Entity Component System written for C++14 but requires C++17 for one feature, see below.
+Rift is an Entity Component System written in C++14 but requires C++17 for one feature, see below.
 It offers very fast iteration speeds by grouping entities based on system search criterias.

 Entities are keys (column indices) into a transposed table of component types, where each row of the table is a different type.
 Systems query for the entities they need using a list of component types and submit a function that performs a transformation on those entities.